w3c/wai-personalization-standards/content/index.md

 This page introduces the WAI-Adapt series of technical specifications.
 WAI-Adapt enables users to adapt (or 'personalize') how content is presented.

-Why Adapt: It's important to meet individual needs and preferences for content presentation, including the accessibility needs of people with disabilites.
+Why Adapt: It's important to meet individual needs and preferences, including the accessibility needs of people with disabilites.

 Quick links to documents:
 * [Requirements for WAI-Adapt Specifications](https://www.w3.org/TR/personalization-semantics-requirements-1.0/)